MAYOR & COUNCIL

-Councillor Travous Quibell
+Mayor Travous Quibell

 Councillor Kelly Miller

 Kelly and his family moved to Hudson’s Hope in 1974, settling on Beryl Prairie.
 He has served on the boards of the Hudson’s Hope Fall Fair, RTS, and the Music Festival.
 Presently he is the Council Liaison for the Library and the Museum boards, as well as a member of the Parks and Recreation, and Tourism Committees.
 Councillor Miller lives and works in Hudson’s Hope, and his hobbies include gardening, music and the arts, as well as doing local charity work.
 Kelly has worked at the Hudson’s Hope Health Centre with Northern Health for the past 19 years.
-A proud native of B.C., Kelly is honoured for the opportunity to continue to serve his community.
+A proud native of B.C., Kelly is honored for the opportunity to continue to serve his community.